roboadam/tealfs/pkg/rebalancer/docs.md

 ## Rebalancer

-1. Rebalance starts with a `BalanceReqId`
+1. Rebalancer starts with a `BalanceReqId`
+2. For each `BlockId` in the filesystem find the destinations
-2. Rebalancer sends a `BlockId` + `BalanceReqId` message to `ExistsSender`
+3. Rebalancer sends an `ExistsReq` message to the destination
-3. `ExistsSender` finds the two intended destinations for `BlockId`
-4. For each destination send an `ExistsReq`

 > `ExistsReq`
+> - ExistsId
-> - BlockId
+> - BalanceReqId
 > - DestNodeId
 > - DestDiskId
-> - ExistsId
-> - BalanceReqId
+> - BlockId

-5. And wait for an `ExistsResp`
+4. And wait for an `ExistsResp`

 > `ExistsResp`
 > - ExistsReq
 > - Exists (bool)

-6. In order to wait for the response save with a two dimensional map, first key is `BalanceReqId`, second key is `BlockId`, value is a set of `ExistsReq`
+5. In order to wait for the response save with a two dimensional map, first key is `BalanceReqId`, second key is `BlockId`, value is a set of `ExistsReq`
-7. When we get a response where `Exists == true` then remove that
+6. When we get a `ExistsResp` where `Exists == true` then remove that item from the set.
+7. If the set is empty send a `StoreItReq` to the `StoreItHandler`

+> `StoreItReq`
+> - StoreItId
+> - BalanceReqId
+> - DestNodeId
+> - DestDiskId
+> - BlockId

+8. If the `ExistsResp